aglehmann/pyEcovent/README.md

 ## Example usage
 	from ecovent import Fan
-	""" Create a new fan with IP Address """ fan=Fan("192.168.0.22")
+	""" Create a new fan with IP Address """
+	""" The Fan object takes 'name', 'host', 'port' as arguments """
+	""" 'host' (IP address) is the only mandatory argument """ fan=Fan("192.168.0.22")

+	""" Optinally create a Fan with a name
+	fan=Fan("Cellar fan","192.168.0.22")

 	""" Update the current values of the fan """ fan.update()